memory-consolidation/academic-kickstart/content/home/resultmonth.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Result of the month: 2019-12: B01"
+title = "Result of the month: 2020-01: B04"
-subtitle = "From episodic to semantic memory: A computational model"
+subtitle = "Inhibition within a premotor circuit controls the timing of vocal turn-taking in zebra finches"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.